1 000 X 1 000

 Understanding Resolution and Pixels

 At its core, 1000 x 1000 refers to the dimensions of an image in pixels.
 A pixel (picture element) is the smallest unit of a digital image.
 Imagine a grid; each square in that grid is a single pixel.
-In a 1000 x 1000 image, there are 1000 pixels across (width) and 1000 pixels down (height).
+Day to day, in a 1000 x 1000 image, there are 1000 pixels across (width) and 1000 pixels down (height).
 This results in a total of one million pixels (1,000,000).
 The more pixels an image has, the higher its resolution, and generally, the sharper and more detailed it appears.

 1000 x 1000: A Practical Perspective